-6.1 Operating Environment: Business risk is the possibility that a broker will have lower than anticipated profits or experience a loss.
+Extent to which industry dynamics, regulatory regime and unforeseen events can impact a broker's business 8.1 Operating Environment: Business risk is the possibility that a broker will have lower than anticipated profits or experience a loss.
 It impairs the broker's ability to provide its investors and stakeholders with adequate returns and could hamper its operations.
 The broker's business strengths and financial soundness are assessed to ascertain the sustainability of its operations.

-6.1.1 Industry Risk: While analyzing brokerage industry, PACRA evaluates GDP growth, performance of important sectors in the economy, capital markets performance, trading volumes, and regulatory environment.
-An important part of industry analysis is positioning of industry and impact assessment of economic risk factors on the brokerage industry.
+8.1.1 Industry Risk: While analyzing brokerage industry, PACRA evaluates GDP growth, performance of important sectors in the economy, capital markets performance, trading volumes, and regulatory environment.
+An important part of industry analysis is positioning of industry and impact assessment of economic risk factors on the brokerage industry